Wiz1101/My_IoT_Project/README.md

 **Final Thoughts**

 I would describe the results of the project as fulfilling because I successfully achieved my initial goals.
-With my previous programming experience, I found the coding aspect of the project relatively manageable, except for some difficulties encountered when presenting data on Thingspeak.com.
+With my previous programming experience, I found the coding aspect of the project relatively manageable, except for some difficulties encountered when presenting data on Thingspeak.com specifically The error I was getting due to an issue with the construction of the HTTP request. .